 Butterflies

 Butterfly spreads involve buying and selling three options with the same expiration date but at different strike prices.
-This more advanced strategy allows traders to make more profit than a straddle while taking on less risk.
+This more advanced strategy allows traders to profit more than a straddle while taking less risk.

 Risk